commercetools/commercetools-project-sync/README.md

 #### Delta Sync

-By default, running the sync without using `-f` or `--full` option would run a delta sync; which means that only resources which have been modified since the last time the sync has run would only be synced.
+By default, running the sync without using `-f` or `--full` option would run a delta sync; which means that only resources which have been modified since the last time the sync has run would be synced.
 The application achieves that by persisting the last sync timestamp on commercetools using `CustomObjects` on every sync run.

 A last sync timestamp `customObject` for a runner name `testRun` running a **Type Sync** from a source commercetools project with the key `java-sync-source-dev1` looks as follows: